Dr. Hooman Khorasani – Triple Board-Certified Mohs Skin Cancer & Cosmetic Surgeon

-Mohs micrographic surgery is a highly specialized skin cancer surgery that effectively removes the tumor with minimal damage to the surrounding healthy skin.
+Mohs micrographic surgery is a highly specialized skin cancer procedure that effectively removes the tumor with minimal damage to the surrounding healthy skin.
 The wound left by your skin cancer surgery is then repaired in a manner that optimizes your aesthetic and functional outcomes, a process that requires the expertise of a skilled reconstructive surgeon.

-Dr. Hooman Khorasani is a fellowship-trained Mohs micrographic surgeon with additional board certification in dermatology, cosmetic surgery, and facial cosmetic surgery.
-As such, he is one of the few Mohs micrographic surgeons capable of both removing your cancer and expertly repairing the treated area.
+Dr. Khorasani is a fellowship-trained Mohs micrographic surgeon with additional board certification in dermatology, cosmetic surgery, and facial cosmetic surgery.
+As such, he is one of the few Mohs surgeons capable of both removing your cancer and expertly repairing the treated area.
 This unique competency in both Mohs micrographic surgery and reconstruction has earned Dr. Khorasani an international reputation of excellence and multiple peer-reviewed research publications.
 More importantly, patients undergoing skin cancer surgery with Dr. Khorasani can rest assured that they are receiving comprehensive care that maximizes both their medical and cosmetic results.

 To find out how Mohs micrographic surgery and reconstruction with Dr. Khorasani can specifically treat your cancer while optimizing your aesthetic outcome, visit us at our New York City practice.
 To request a consultation, message us securely, or contact Dr. Khorasani’s Manhattan office by phone at 347-574-8500.